Shaners/C/README.md

 Sanity check, for beginners, or people returning to C after being away for awhile.

 ###friendly.c
-You must install the CS50 library for this to work.
-See the [CS50 Library Installation instructions](https://manual.cs50.net/library/#installation).
-We do this because gets() is dangerous and the heavy lifting is already done with CS50 GetString() function.

 Run ```./friendly```

 Take some input in a prompt and safely return it back to the user.
+Uses an excerpt from the [CS50 Library](https://manual.cs50.net/library/) in order to have GetString() available.

 ## History